Mr0Bread/sw-autoqa/README.md

 - [Fastify](https://www.fastify.io/) - used for server
 - [Piscina](https://github.com/piscinajs/piscina) - used for running tests in separate thread
 - [Biome](https://biomejs.dev/) - used for linting and formatting
+- [tsx](https://tsx.is/) - used to run server in both dev and prod modes

 ## File structure
 At the root of the project you will find the following files:
 - docker-compose.base.yml - base docker-compose file containing common configuration of service
 - docker-compose.dev.yml and docker-compose.prod.yml - docker-compose files for dev and prod environments
-- Dockerfile - dockerfile used to build the docker image
-- package.json - package.json file
-- package-lock.json - package-lock.json file
-- tsconfig.json - TypeScript configuration file
-- playwright.config.ts - playwright configuration file
+- playwright.config.ts - Testing framework configuration file
 - tailwind.config.ts - tailwind configuration file
 - biome.json - biome configuration file
-- recreate.sh - script to recreate the docker image.
+- recreate.sh - script to recreate the docker containers.
 Used on server by cron to recreate service once in a while
 - Makefile - contains set of commands to build and run the application in different modes
 - entrypoint.sh - shell script that is executed when the container is started
 - server - directory containing the application code